 Lanhee J. Chen

-Chen also serves in a variety of leadership roles in nonprofits and community-based organizations.
-He is a Director of El Camino Hospital in the Silicon Valley, serves on the Board of Trustees of the Junior Statesmen Foundation and is on the Advisory Board of the Partnership for the Future of Medicare.
-Chen was recently elected to membership in the Committee of 100, an organization of prominent Chinese Americans.
+Chen serves in a variety of leadership roles in nonprofits and community-based organizations.
+He is Chair of the Policy Advisory Board of Free the Facts, a policy education group; a Director of the Foundation for Research on Equal Opportunity (FREOPP); a member of the Advisory Board of the Partnership for the Future of Medicare; and a member of the Council of Scholars for the Better Medicare Alliance.
+He is also a member of the Committee of 100, an organization of prominent Chinese Americans.

 Chen earned his Ph.D. and A.M. in political science from Harvard University, his J.D. cum laude from Harvard Law School, and his A.B. magna cum laude in government from Harvard College.
 He is a member of the State Bar of California.

-A native of Rowland Heights, California, he currently lives in the Bay Area with his wife and children.
+A native of Rowland Heights, California, he currently lives in the San Francisco Bay Area with his wife and children.